 Coffee is a hot topic.
-Whether its’s the addictive aspect: craving that first sip that makes a morning more tolerable, or the element of kinship: using ‘coffee’ as an excuse to catch up with loved ones, coffee has become our routine, our life blood, our spirit and saviour.
-Our Knight in alternative-milk Armour.
+Whether it’s the addictive aspect: craving that first sip that makes a morning more tolerable.
+Or the element of kinship: using ‘coffee’ as an excuse to catch up with loved ones.
+Undeniably, coffee has become our routine, our life blood, our spirit and saviour.
+Our knight in alternative-milk armour.
 But the coffee cult is nothing new.
 It’s been going for hundreds of years.

 The origin of the coffee plant dates back to 13th century Ethiopia, where the beans were used for their medicinal properties.
 After the shrub’s introduction into Yemen’s fertile soil around mid-14th century, these ideal conditions for cultivating rich coffee harvests led trade in the Arabian Peninsula to truly take off.
 By the 16th century the old jitter juice had spilt into Iran, Egypt, Syria, and Turkey.
 Though we have to credit 16th century Venetian merchants, who travelled from the Ottoman Empire to Europe, for recognising in the powerful libation the qualities of a best-seller.

-In London, Pasqua Rosee opened a shop located in St Michael’s Alley in 1652, Cornhill.
-It was widely referred as ‘The Turk’s Head’ as a result of Rosee’s portrait painted on the sign, jauntily brandishing a coffee pot.
+In London, Pasqua Rosee opened a shop located in St Michael’s Alley, 1652.
+It was widely referred to as ‘The Turk’s Head’ resultant of Rosee’s portrait painted on the sign, jauntily brandishing a coffee pot.
 But the mere drinking of coffee was by no means all the coffee-drinkers did.
 These early cafes were breeding grounds for gossip, education and argument, where men would misuse laws and, in some instances, practice a curiously cavalier form of medicine, even for the times.

 Lloyd’s of London (the same Lloyd’s that later became an insurance conglomerate) first came into existence in 1688, by way of Edward Lloyd who owned a coffee house in Tower Street.
 It was also where news reporting met child labour.
 Many little boys were employed to ferret out news from arriving ships and report all sorts of hearsay to their patrons.